sapcc/terraform-provider-ccloud/website/docs/r/arc_agent_v1.html.markdown

 [nested](https://www.terraform.io/docs/configuration/resources.html#operation-timeouts)
 block argument.
 The default create timeout is 30 minutes.

-The `terraform destroy` command will wait for the compute instance, associated with the Arc Agent, to be deleted, then it will destroy the Arc Agent resource.
-Make sure to use implicit arguments without referring the depending component.
+When the `force_delete` flag is set to `false`, the `terraform destroy` command will wait for the compute instance, associated with the Arc Agent, to be deleted, then it will destroy the Arc Agent resource.
+When `force_delete` is set to `false`, make sure to use implicit arguments without referring the depending component.
 Prefer using the hostname filter based on the variable (see example below).
+Don't use
-Don't use `agent_id = "${openstack_compute_instance_v2.node.id}"`, otherwise
+`agent_id = "${openstack_compute_instance_v2.node.id}"`, otherwise the destroy
-the destroy command will end in a deadlock.
-Use `force_delete` flag to ignore the compute instance state dependency.
+command will end in a deadlock.

 ## Example Usage